GregoryToniolo/Matrix/README.md

 - fast square root using heron's algorithm
 - sine, cosine, tangent, secant, cosecant and cotangent functions with versions for use with degrees and radians
 - vector homogenization and dehomogenization
+- orthogonal and perspective projection
+- 2d, 3d and 4d rotation

 ## Extra
 - to use only vec2-4 and mat2-4 types define MATRIX_EMBEDDED before including the header file in your C/C++ program.